Breeding behaviour of birds: Feather preening and feeding

 Birds preen feathers to clean and align them, but this also strengthens pair bonds, continuing long after pairing.
 Preening can reduce aggression when another bird approaches too closely, as seen in parrots and estrildid finches, which appear to enjoy physical contact.

 Feeding a partner, observed in common kingfishers, demonstrates a male's ability to provide for offspring.
 Males offer fish, sometimes repeatedly, to prove their capability.
-Gulls exhibit similar behavior, with females emitting begging calls resembling chick vocalizations.
+Gulls exhibit similar behaviour, with females emitting begging calls resembling the calls of young chicks.
 Male Eurasian blue tits feed females to build energy reserves for egg-laying and to reinforce pair bonds.
 Birds may also offer nesting materials.